MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Websites/Restart-AzureRmWebApp.md

 # Restart-AzureRmWebApp

 ## SYNOPSIS
-Stops and starts a web app.
+Stops and then restarts a web app.

 ## SYNTAX